Vincenzo Fiore Marrese

 I chose the seaweed because I imagined that the animal that belongs to the jaw comes from the sea.

-The idea of a marine origin became more significant, especially given the absence of the sea nearby.
 The jaw is on the street in an urban context, not close to the sea.

 The seaweed strands come from seaweed twine.
 I separated the two strings from the twine to obtain some strands.